DarkGeekMS/portrait-synthesis-from-speech/text-to-face-generation/staged-generation/attribute-disentanglement/bert/README.md

 2. Unzip it and place its contents into `/pybert/output/checkpoints/bert` directory.

-3. Import `inference.py` file and use `bertMultiLabelClassifier` function to predict labels.
+3. Import `inference.py` file and use `bertMultiLabelClassifier`'s predict function to predict labels.